ethereum/EIPs/EIPS/eip-ondemand-data.md

 Another major advantage of this standard is that oracles can charge fees in the form of native gas tokens during the on-chain verification of the data.
 This creates an economic incentive where fees can be collected from data consumers and provided to node operators in the decentralized oracle network.

 To prevent data becoming too stale for a request between the simulation and a call's execution, ideally a contract could also emit the following event: `event OracleDataUsed(bytes32 oracleId, bytes oracleQuery, address oracleContract, uint expirationTime)` Here, `expirationTime` is the time after which the `OracleDataRequired` error would be thrown by the contract.
 (This would typically be a calculation involving a staleness tolerance and `block.timestamp`).
 Client applications that implement this standard would be able to recognize this event during simulation and estimate if an additional update will still be necessary, taking into account the speed of the chain.
 For example, the oracle query may request the latest quote available for a particular price feed and the expiration time may signal that the price cannot be older than three seconds prior to the current timestamp recognized by the blockchain.
 This has been omitted from the standard because there isn't a practical way to retrieve event data during transaction simulations on most JSON-RPC APIs at this time.

+It is the responsibility of the client to decide how to construct the multicall.
+Wallets that support account abstraction (per [ERC-4337](./eip-4337.md)) should already have the ability to generate atomic multi-operations.
+For EOA support, a multicall contract may be used.
+This may need to be a protocol-specific multicall proxy contract if the function being called references `msg.sender`.
+Here, the protocol should honor the reported `msg.sender` value passed from the multicall proxy contract.

 ## Reference Implementation